• Skip to primary navigation

 Is Alfredo Sauce Gluten Free?

-Most alfredo sauce that you purchase at the store is gluten free.
+Most Alfredo sauce that you purchase at the store is gluten free.
 However, it may have come in contact with foods that do have gluten, so make sure always to read your labels.
 Of course, my homemade alfredo sauce is gluten free, and I prefer it much more to anything I could buy in a store.
-I figure why not make it at home when it's so easy!
+I figure why not make it at home when it’s so easy!

 Can I Substitute Parmesan Cheese For Another Cheese?

-Yes, if you want to substitute the parmesan for something else, go ahead.
+If you want to substitute the parmesan for something else, go ahead.
 It might be a little stringier with different cheese and will have a slightly different flavor.
 It will still be flavorful and delicious.
 Mozzarella or Pepper Jack would be excellent options to try.

 Can I Freeze Homemade Alfredo Sauce?

-How long will homemade alfredo sauce keep fresh?
+How long will homemade Alfredo sauce keep fresh?

 What brands of gnocchi are gluten free?

-close up of a bowl filled with cauliflower gnocchi and pumpkin alfredo sauce
+Close up of a bowl filled with cauliflower gnocchi and pumpkin alfredo sauce.

 Optional tips and substitutions: